jcorkhill/ddd-cqrs-examples/README.md

 # DDD and CQRS Examples

-This repository demonstrates DDD and CQRS in an opinionated manner across various different languages - C#, F#, TypeScript, and Rust.
+This repository demonstrates DDD and (simple) CQRS in an opinionated manner across various different languages - C#, F#, TypeScript, and Rust.

 ## Table of Contents